 - A convenient way to contact Centrelink is through an online Centrelink account.
 Further information about how to create an online account can be found at 1f.
 Centrelink online and setting up a myGov account.

 - In most instances, if you are polite, patient and grateful, people will go out of their way to help.
 This is not always easy in difficult circumstances but it does pay off – on most occasions.
 Be polite and positive if you can and thank them for their assistance.

 - If you have a complaint about Centrelink, you can find out more about the complaints process on the Centrelink website, including appealing to the Commonwealth Ombudsman.

 - If you believe Centrelink has made a mistake that has caused you financial loss, you may be able to claim compensation from Centrelink.
 You may need to seek legal assistance.
-You can find out more about this Department of Human Services website.
+You can find out more about this at the Services Australia website.

-Your responsibilities – Welfare Fraud and Change of CircumstanceTOP
+Your responsibilities – Social Security Fraud and Change of CircumstanceTOP

-- claiming a welfare payment or service using a false identity or someone else's identity;
+- claiming a social security payment or service using a false identity or someone else’s identity;

 - making false or misleading statements;

 - not telling Centrelink about income and assets, or under-declaring them;